Auto Loan & Car Financing: Top Tips to Get Started

 Apply for loans from reputable banks, credit unions and Internet lenders.
 Local and online banks tend to offer lower rates.
 The same goes for credit unions.

-Don't buy a car without finalizing the details of a loan, such as the term, down payment and rate.
+Don't buy without finalizing the details of a car loan, such as the term, down payment and rate.

 When motorists agree to accept contingent financing, lenders may make undesirable changes to their loans.